13 Health Benefits of Ashwagandha

 Ashwa—what?
 It is a funny name for a fabulous herb.
-Ashwagandha is a show stopper of a supplement and research has only begun to demonstrate all that it can do.
+Ashwagandha is a show stopper in the herbal supplement world and research has only begun to demonstrate all that it can do.
 If you were to choose one herb to make a regular part of your routine, this may be it.
 Not sure what I am talking about?
 Read on to learn about the wonders of ashwagandha and why we love it.

-The herb, which has been used traditionally for over 3,000 years to relieve stress, is cultivated in the drier regions of India as well as Nepal, China, and Yemen.
+The herb, which has been used traditionally for over 3,000 years in Ayurvedic medicine to relieve stress and anxiety, is cultivated in the drier regions of India as well as Nepal, China, and Yemen.
 It is a perennial shrub with round green leaves, a circular white flower, and a round orange fruit.

-The best forms of ashwagandha come from the root and fruit of the plant.
+The best forms of ashwagandha typically come from a ashwagandha root extract and the fruit of the plant.
 It is made into powders, tinctures, and capsules.
 The key to choosing the highest quality ashwagandha is ensuring that it contains enough withanolides, an important compound that is responsible for much of its healing properties.
 Look for supplements that contain at least 0.3-1.5 percent withanolides.
 Most supplements do not contain enough of this very important compound.
 Powders are a great form of the herb because they can be added to smoothies, oatmeal, or juices.
 Capsules are also great for ease of use.

 Extracts from the ashwagandha plant, especially withanolides, work in a variety of ways in the body.
 They seem to have a neuro-protective impact on the brain which helps with memory retention and cognitive function while also calming the mind and reducing anxiety.
 The herb seems to reduce inflammation in the body, which may protect you from a host of illnesses, including heart disease and cancer.
 The chemicals in ashwagandha also seem to reduce blood pressure and create positive changes to the immune system, according to the National Institutes of Health.